allegheny-college-cmpsc-105-spring-2024/resto-Orion-Grieco/README.md

 - navigate the directory structure in the project
 - contribute to web docs online

-## TODOs
+## -s

-Summary of TODOs.
+Summary of -s.
 Details are below

 0. - in GitHub, go to settings>pages (you can add /settings/pages to the url) Under branch, click  `main` and then `save`.
 Refresh after 30 seconds to get live link!